reuters-graphics/chart-module-CountryLockdownIndicatorStrips/README.md

     2: '#f68e26',
     3: '#de2d26',
   },
-  legendItems: { // should contain items from stripColor
+  legendItems: { // should contain items from stripColor.
+Mention this prop if you wish to show a legend.
+Index and Step legends can be displayed independently.
     null: 'no data',
-    stepLegend: {
+    stepLegend: { // for the strip width variation
       0: 'targeted',
       1: 'nationwide',
     },
-    indexLegend: {
+    indexLegend: { // for the main colors of indices
       0: 'no measures',
       1: 'recommend closing',
       2: 'require closing on some levels',